-A new research facility committed to finding energy solutions for a changing world…
+A facility committed to finding energy solutions for a changing world

 The new Institute for Energy Efficiency at the University of California, Santa Barbara is an interdisciplinary research facility committed to researching and developing solutions that will contribute to a sustainable, energy-efficient future.

 Henley Hall will serve as the hub for energy research activity on campus, housing 17 laboratories, 34 faculty and post-doctoral offices, nine administration offices, ample group office space, and a lecture theatre.